 What is backlog grooming?

-A backlog is a type of project management tool that allows you to organize tasks into a list, usually by priority.
+Backlog grooming is a process of reviewing your product backlog and refining it so that it accurately reflects what you need for your project.
 This allows you to easily see what needs to be done, when it needs to be done, and how many resources will be needed to complete each task.

 Backlog grooming is a practice that helps you keep your product roadmap organized and up-to-date.